nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Substitution**: <br>
   Change a character in the string into another different character.
 Substitution has a cost of 3.
 It is more expensive to substitute than inserting or deleting a character.
-However, the cost is less than two times the cost of either insertion or deletion, so that it is cheaper to substitute rather than deleting and then inserting.
+However, the cost is less than two times the cost of either insertion or deletion, so that it is cheaper to substitute rather than deleting and then inserting. <br>
   Example: `prey -> pray` and `like -> lime`.

 The smaller the minimum edit distance between two strings, the more similar they are.